Majeski wins at Pocono for 2nd straight ARCA Series victory

 LONG POND, Pa.
-(AP) — Ty Majeski pulled away late at Pocono Raceway for his second straight ARCA Series victory.
+(AP) — Ty Majeski pulled away late at Pocono Raceway on Friday for his second straight ARCA Series victory.

 Riley Herbst was unchallenged as he led the first 68 laps of the 80 laps before he yielded first to Majeski on a pit stop and that decided the uneventful race.
 Majeski won last week at Charlotte Motor Speedway and rallied from fifth in his No. 22 Ford to take the checkered flag at Pocono.